 - Evil Genius

 - Freudian Excuse: Raised by his father to believe in his inherent superiority.
+There wasn't a lot of dad hugs down in that South American jungle, mostly just rants and lectures.

 - Good Scars, Evil Scars: Hideously disfigured beneath his mask.